Val0rous/Dont-Pop/README.md

 ## Technology

 This game has been coded in Java language using JavaFX18 for the graphic part.
-The use of CSS has been fundamental for the grafic style.
+The use of CSS has been fundamental for the graphic style.

 ## Installation

 The game comes in a jar file format.
-You can use it with java command line.
+You can use it with Java command line.
-You can use in different type of Operative System like window, macOs, linux...etc Move in the folder where you downloaded the game whith the terminal or bash and use the following command:
+You can use in different type of Operating Systems like Windows, macOS, Linux...etc Move in the folder where you downloaded the game with the terminal or bash and use the following command:

 ``java -jar Dont-Pop.jar``